herve-ch/simple_json_class_converter/README.md

 	* Supports saving JSON data to files (with optional encryption).
 	* Will store all scripts names and types in JSON.
 	* Support resources.
+	* Supports dictionnaries of any type of key
-	* Supports dictionnaries.
+	* Supports inheritence
 * **Deserialization (JSON to Class):**
 	* Loads JSON data from files (with optional decryption).
-	* No need to specify target class.
+	* No need to specify target class as the script will automatically get the types from the JSON format.
 	* Converts JSON strings and dictionaries into class instances.
 	* Handles nested object structures.